 Fight Climate Change by Going Vegan

-You Can Help Stop Climate Change!
+You Can Help Stop Climate Change

-The most powerful step that we can take as individuals to avert climate change is to stop eating meat, eggs, and dairy products and persuade others to do the same.
-Order PETA’s free vegan starter kit and do your part to start saving the planet and animals today!
+The U.N. says that raising animals for food is “one of the top two or three most significant contributors to the most serious environmental problems, at every scale from local to global.”
+The most powerful step that we can take as individuals to halt climate change is to stop eating meat, eggs, and dairy foods.
+Order PETA’s free vegan starter kit and do your part to save the planet and animals today!